bootlin/training-materials/slides/security-compliance/security-compliance.typ

 - They can be used to look up vulnerabilities in databases (NVD, CVElistV5, EUVD...)

-- They can also include #emph[annotations] in the form of VEX information
+- They can also include _annotations_ in the form of VEX information

   - For instance, yocto includes annotations that are part of the layer in their SBoMs

-- They can be used periodically to scan #emph[new] vulnerabilities, without rebuilding
+- They can be used periodically to scan _new_ vulnerabilities, without rebuilding

 ===  VulnScout